-The Lisette Project traces the sung history of the oldest Haitian Creole text, “Lisette quitté la plaine.”
+The Lisette Project is a performance and research platform specializing in Haitian classical music.
+Our current project traces the sung history of the oldest Haitian Creole text, “Lisette quitté la plaine.”
 This website provides performers and scholars with historical and creative resources that unpack the text’s complex history.

 Of the text’s many versions, you will find on the Recordings page videos of five that were composed between roughly 1757 and 1942 in places ranging from colonial Saint-Domingue, to France, Louisiana, and modern Haiti.